oscardata963/Acccommodation-Price-Prediction/README.md

 7. Sklearn

 **Folders**
-1. Scraping - data about the hotels are scraped from airbnb.com and booking.com using Selenium and Pandas.
+1. Scraping - Data about the hotels are scraped from airbnb.com and booking.com using Selenium and Pandas.
 2. Cleaning - Datasets obtained from the two websites are cleaned and combined using Pandas.
 3. Prediction - Data are analyzed using Pandas and Matplotlib and the accommodation prices are predicted using models from Sklearn.